dawisen/Homework-5-Work-Calendar/README.md

 - WHEN you scroll down you are presented with time blocks for standard business hours (9am-5pm)

--The time blocks are color-coded to indicate whether it is in the past (gray), present(red), or future (green)
+- The time blocks are color-coded to indicate whether it is in the past (gray), present(red), or future (green)

 - When you click on a time block you can enter an event